Dietary managers, under the direction of a dietitian, assist with nutrition therapy, dietetics, employee management and food safety.

-Once you have been admitted to Stark State, you will need to apply to the program and complete all the requirements.
-The certificate is a 17 credit program, while the associate consists of 63 credits.
-The program, at a minimum, which is the certificate, consists of 120 classroom hours and 150 field experience hours.
-Classroom instruction is taught by qualified and experienced instructors.
-The field experience hours are precepted by qualified professionals and a dietitian oversees the minimum of 50 nutrition hours.
+Once you’ve been admitted to Stark State, you’ll need to apply to the program and complete all the requirements.
+The certificate is 17 credits (120 classroom hours and 150 field experience hours) while the associate degree consists of 63 credits.
+Classroom hours are taught by qualified and experienced instructors while field experience hours are precepted by qualified professionals with a dietitian overseeing the minimum of 50 nutrition hours.

 Most students are able to complete the certificate in two semesters and the associate degree in two years.

 As a student, you’ll be eligible for the Association of Foodservice & Nutrition Professionals (ANFP) pre-professional membership and graduates are eligible to take the national certification exam offered by the ANFP and to join as a professional member.
 Two credentials are earned upon passing the exam: certified dietary manager (CDM) and certified food protection professional (CFPP).
 Students also earn the nationally recognized certificate of ServSafe Food Protection Certification, accredited by the American National Standards Institute – Conference for Food Protection.

 A dietary manager certificate and work experience can qualify you for a number of positions.
 A dietary manager credential, such as the certificate or associate degree, allows you to work in the field while pursuing an advanced degree.
 Some positions in dietary management, such as a director of nutrition at a hospital or government agency, require a bachelor’s or master’s degree, and the dietary manager associate degree can serve as the first step toward a bachelor’s degree in dietetics or nutrition.

 Stark State also offers a one-year technical certificate for those interested in the dietary manager program.